Stellenbosch-Econometrics/sarbR/README.md

 ```r
 sarb_code(code = "KBP6045J")
 ```
-Or if the the token is not set as in the above mentioned manner (in the `.Rprofile`), then it can be passed along to the function
+Or if the the token is not set as in the above mentioned manner (in the `.Renviron`), then it can be passed along to the function
 ```r
 sarb_code(code = "KBP6045J", token = "f84sdsfsdce65eege7dbacd93ac3dc073e364")
 ```